-Have you recently stretched your ear or got some new plugs?Stretching your ears shouldn’t cause much discomfort if done correctly, for a guide on how to stretch your ears, click the link (LINK)
+Have you recently stretched your ear or got some new plugs?Stretching your ears shouldn’t cause much discomfort if done correctly, for a guide on how to stretch your ears, click here.

 We suggest not wearing plugs overnight.
 If your wearing ear weights or teardrop shaped plugs then please take regular breaks to avoid uneven stretching.

 If you have reason to believe your ear has become infected, please read our guide below.We will start out by saying that we are not licensed to offer medical advice but understand that you may be panicked and want to quickly find out what to do.